daniyargroove/example-9-14/README.md

 ### sub-sub-header

-My name is Daniyar.
+My name is Daniyar Mussin.
 I have a bachelor's degree in civil and industrial construction and master's degree in standardization, certification and metrology.
 I have a 2 years of experience of working as a Architectural and Civil drafter, but this year I decided to change my occupation and become a fintech software engineer.

 My career goal is to start a path of a software engineer in one the financial institutes such as J.P.Morgan Chase, Bank of America, Wells Fargo, Blackrock, Vanguard, Goldman Sachs.